GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 |5|3|gini|20|
 |6|4|gini|20|

-For each of this six parameter combinations one model gets trained.
-You can then determine which of the paramters performed best and use this as your final model.
-But be **careful** if you are using this method you are calculating not one but several models.
+One model is trained for each of these six combinations of parameters.
+You can then choose the set of the parameters that performs best for your final model.
+But **be careful** if you are using this method -- you are calculating not one but several models.
 The computation time will be a lot higher!

-If you don´t want to tune your model set just one option for every parameter (e.g. mtry = 4).
+If you don't want to tune your model set just one option for every parameter (e.g. mtry = 4).

 {% endcapture %}